WTM Shareholder/Stockholder Letter Transcript:

 Dear Fellow Shareholders:

-2023 was a good year for your Company.
+2024 was an okay year for your Company.
 We grew

 Ark posted another outstanding year.
 The combined